MariamEhabShaaban/Course_Management_System/README.md

 🔧 *Technologies & Techniques Used:*
 ✅ *PHP* for backend development
-✅ *MySQL* for database management
+✅ OOP Principles (Encapsulation, Inheritance, Polymorphism, and Abstraction) for cleaner, modular, and maintainable code ✅ *MySQL* for database management
-✅ *HTML, CSS, JavaScript* for the frontend
+✅ *HTML, CSS, Bootsrap* for the frontend
 ✅ *CRUD Operations* for managing data efficiently
 ✅ *User Authentication & Authorization* for secure access
 ✅ *Form Validation* to enhance data integrity